jellyfin-archive/jellyfin-docs/general/server/plugins/index.md

 ### Manual

 All plugins hosted on the repository can be built from source and manually added to your server as well.
-They just need to be placed in the plugin directory, which is something like `var/lib/jellyfin/plugins` on most Linux distributions.
-Make sure to create a subdirectory for each plugin.
+They just need to be placed in the plugin directory, which is something like `var/lib/jellyfin/plugins` on most Linux distributions. **Make sure to create a subdirectory for each plugin.**
 Once the server is restarted any additions should automatically show up in your list of installed plugins.

+**Troubleshooting plugins**
-If you can't see the new plugin there may be a file permission issue.
+If you can't see the new plugin in the dashboard, then the first port of call should be the `meta.json` which Jellyfin automatically creates in the plugin folder.
+If you cannot locate this file, then check the file and folder permissions to ensure that Jellyfin has access to the plugin folder.

+The value in the `status` field of the meta.json file points to what is happening with the plugin.

+* Restart - the plugin requires Jellyfin to be restarted.
+* Active - The plugin is running as expected.
+* Disabled - The plugin has been disabled, so won't be loaded.
+* NotSupported - The plugin does not meet the minimum requirements for your version of Jellyfin.
+Check is there is another version available, or contact the plugin developer.
+* Malfunction - The plugin caused an error during that last startup, so has been disabled.
+The error should be recorded in the system log.
+* Superceded - There is another version of the plugin installed.
+(Only one version of the plugin should be run at a time).
+* Deleted = The plugin is marked for deletion, and will be removed at the next restart.

 ## List